mainak9163/intent-agent/README.md

 The **Intent Classification Service** converts natural-language monitoring requests into structured machine-readable *Intent Objects* using **Google Gemini 1.5 Flash**.

-It serves as the **Intent Agent** in your AI-powered multi-agent observability pipeline:
+It serves as the **Intent Agent** in our AI-powered multi-agent observability pipeline:

 ```
 User Prompt → Intent Agent → Data Agent → Analysis Agent → Report Agent